gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

 If everything goes well, your working directory should now have a `target` directory that looks like this:

 ```
+    ├── meta.txt
-target
+    ├── target
         ├── CACHEDIR.TAG
+        ├── meta.txt
         ├── release
         │   └── ...
         └── wasm32-unknown-unknown
             └── release
                 ├── ...
                 ├── first_gear_app.wasm      <---- this is our built .wasm file
                 ├── first_gear_app.opt.wasm  <---- this is optimized .wasm file
                 └── first_gear_app.meta.wasm <---- this is meta .wasm file
 ```

 The `target/wasm32-unknown-unknown/release` directory contains three Wasm binaries:

+- `first_gear_app.opt.wasm` is the optimized Wasm aimed to be uploaded to the blockchain
+- `meta.txt` is the Wasm containing meta information needed to interact with the program
 - `first_gear_app.wasm` is the output Wasm binary built from source files
-- `first_gear_app.opt.wasm` is the optimized Wasm aimed to be uploaded to the blockchain
-- `first_gear_app.meta.wasm` is the Wasm containing meta information needed to interact with the program
+- `first_gear_app.meta.wasm` is the legacy Wasm containing meta information needed to interact with the program

 ## Deploy your Smart Contract to the Testnet